abhis08/azure-docs/articles/virtual-network/virtual-network-tcpip-performance-tuning.md

 Azure's Virtual Network stack today is configured to drop "Out of Order Fragments" - meaning fragmented packets that don't arrive in their original fragmented order.
 These packets are dropped primarily due to a network security vulnerability announced in November 2018 called FragmentStack.

-FragmentSmack is a defect in the way the Linux kernel handled reassembly of fragmented IPv4 and IPv6 packets.
+FragmentStack is a defect in the way the Linux kernel handled reassembly of fragmented IPv4 and IPv6 packets.
 A remote attacker could use this flaw to trigger expensive fragment reassembly operations, which lead to increased CPU and a denial of service on the target system.

 #### Tune the MTU